the-neural-networker/algorithms/README.md

 # Data Structures and Algorithms

-This repository contains implementations of popular data structures and algorithms.
+This repository contains implementations of popular data structures and algorithms with simple examples.
 A work in progress.

 Currently implemented data structures: